British Columbia is poised to begin building out an array of wind and solar facilities, projects that would employ thousands of workers each year.

 For all of us.

-BC’s electricity demand is projected to rise roughly 15% by 2030.
-The 10 wind and solar projects announced in 2024 will help meet that growth, with a further set of projects anticipated in 2026.
+BC’s electricity demand is projected to rise roughly 20% by 2030.
+The 14 wind and solar projects announced in 2024 and 2026 will help meet that growth.
+The province also has 14 operating projects.

 Power for the people